 Popular Skills for Director of Finance & Administration

-Directors of Finance & Administration report using a large range of skills on the job.
+Survey takers working as Directors of Finance & Administration report using a large range of professional skills.
 Most notably, facility with Financial Modeling, Senior Financial Management, and Financial Analysis are correlated to pay that is significantly above average, leading to increases of 46 percent, 14 percent, and 10 percent, respectively.
 Those listing Accounts Payable as a skill should be prepared for drastically lower pay.
 Office Management and Payroll Administration also typically command lower compensation.
-Those proficient in Accounting are, more often than not, also skilled in Financial Analysis.
+Most people familiar with Accounting also know Financial Analysis.

 Pay by Experience Level for Director of Finance & Administration